-If the motor is directly coupled to the load, alignment is very important.
+Alignment is very important for a motor that is directly coupled to the load.
 The type of coupling device determines alignment tolerances.
-Poor alignment allows vibration, resulting in damage to the coupling, bearings, rotor, or accessory devices.
+Poor alignment allows vibration, which may result in damage to couplings, bearings, rotor, or accessory devices.

 8. BELTED APPLICATIONS